YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

    -R[EGION]

 Specifies that the argument to the SET is a list of one or more region-names, possibly including wildcards, which, through the mapping of the current Global Directory, identifies a set of database files.
-SET -REGION modifies multiple files when the parameter contains more than one name.
+SET REGION modifies multiple files when the parameter contains more than one name.

-The -REGION qualifier is incompatible with the -FILE and -JNLFILE qualifiers.
+The REGION qualifier is incompatible with the FILE and JNLFILE qualifiers.

 ~~~~~~~
 JNLFILE